enkidevs/curriculum/lua/roblox-studio/events-in-studio/events-syntax.md

 ---

 ## Revision
-Finish the code below if the event was called "Changed" and the function to be connected it was alert()
+Finish the code below if the event was called "Changed" and the function to be connected it was `alert()` .
 ```lua
 alarmVariable = game.Workspace.Alarm
 alarmVariable.Changed:???(???